NativeScript/docs-v7/tutorial/ng-chapter-1.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/NativeScript/nativescript-cli/production/setup/native-script.rb)"
 ```

 Much like the Windows script, the OS X script needs administrative access to run some commands using `sudo`; therefore, you may need to provide your password several times during execution.
 The OS X script also may take some time to complete, as it’s installing the dependencies for both iOS and Android development.
-When the script finishes close and restart your terminal.
+When the script finishes, close and restart your terminal.

 **Step 4: Verify the setup**